 Diversity, Inclusion, and Equal Opportunity

 Avery Dennison is a diverse company, operating in more than 50 countries and offering a broad and varied portfolio of products and services.
 Diversity is central to our success and to our competitive advantage.
 It is critical to innovation because the best solutions come from a mix of ideas, perspectives and backgrounds.
 Inclusion—ensuring that all of these diverse perspectives are considered—is equally important.
 Our ambition is to offer a working environment where every employee’s voice is heard and where all employees can realize their full potential.
-Both diversity and inclusion shape our workplace culture and inform the ways we engage with customers, suppliers, partners, and the communities in which we have a presence.
+Diversity, equity and inclusion shape our workplace culture and inform the ways we engage with customers, suppliers, partners, and the communities in which we have a presence.
 Diversity and inclusion are priorities within our company, and we seek to advance both through robust and progressive policies, programs, and systems.

 Governance